SAP

 Adoption that grew steadily... and kept growing.

 Just three weeks after launch, the Data Token had been used over 1,000 times by designers across six teams.
-Within ten months, it surpassed 105,000 inserts, becoming the most widely used component in the DNA Web UI Kit.
+Within a year, it surpassed 115,000 inserts, becoming the most widely used component in the DNA Web UI Kit.

-The system has since been adopted by 71 project teams, enabling designers to reuse shared patterns rather than recreating components across products.
+The system has since been used across 150 projects, enabling designers to reuse shared patterns rather than recreating components across products.

 Web Kit Analytics: Data Token Usage